Draisaitl, Oilers roll past Blue Jackets 4-1 - WHIZ News

+Edmonton had dropped two in a row, but it stayed in control after scoring twice in the first.

+“We’ve been trailing a lot this season,” Draisaitl said.
+“It’s tiring trying to come from behind all the time.
+It’s nice to play with the lead and get off to a good start.”

-James Neal and Jujhar Khaira also scored for the Oilers, who had dropped two in a row.
+James Neal and Jujhar Khaira also scored for the Oilers.
 Ryan Nugent-Hopkins added two assists.

-Draisaitl’s second goal, his team-leading 12th of the season, chased Joonas Korpisalo, who had his second lackluster outing in a row.
-He allowed four goals on Edmonton’s first 12 shots before he was replaced by Elvis Merlikins, who finished with 19 saves.
+Draisaitl’s second goal chased Joonas Korpisalo, who had his second lackluster outing in a row.
+He allowed four goals on Edmonton’s first 12 shots before he was replaced in the second period by Elvis Merzlikins, who finished with 19 saves.

+Korpisalo was in net Saturday night when Columbus blew a 4-2 lead in a 7-4 loss to Philadelphia.

-Zach Werenski scored for the Blue Jackets in their second consecutive loss after going 4-0-2 in the previous six games.
+The Blue Jackets have lost two straight after going 4-0-2 in the previous six games.

+“We didn’t win enough battles early on,” Columbus forward Boone Jenner said.
+“We got behind and we couldn’t crawl back in.”

 Neal got his 11th goal when he snapped in a power-play shot from the left circle off a pass from Draisaitl 9:11 into the game.
 Late in the first period, Draisaitl beat Korpisalo from the right circle seconds after a power play ended.